 Here are the reminder of the books to read: Sir Gawain and the Green Knight, The Song of Roland, Geoffrey of Monmouth, Dante, Geoffrey Chaucer, The Bondage of Will, Bede, Beowulf, and Macbeth.

 This book is not a good fit for us - plainly said.
-My daughter does not like this book and the content in not laid out well in the book or the General Science Student Notebooking Journal .
+My daughter does not like this textbook and the content in not laid out well in the book or the General Science Student notebook journal.
 The teacher is assigning every single page in the notebooking journal and it feels like busy work now.
 She is assigning additional work to supplement how bad the book is (in my opinion).
 But I wish she would eliminate some of the journal and just create these worksheets and various assignments.